rgyani/http-notes/README.md

 It listens, handles the request, and then listens for the next request.
 The trick is everything is non-blocking.
 That is, say the request needs to read a file from disk, instead of making a blocking OS call to read(), which is the classic way to do things, instead a non-blocking call is made, which registers a callback.
 When the read finishes, a message is posted to a queue, telling the process to run the callback.
 Instead of blocking on LISTEN to the TCP port, the same non-blocking strategy is used.
 The main thread then simply waits on the queue, handling each task which comes in (which may initiate further tasks).
 No context switches happen at all, and virtually 100% of theoretical performance is achieved, all work is useful work.

 **Nginx** famously brought the reactor pattern to web servers, and it has reigned as the king of HTTPDs for a good while now due to its virtually unmatched efficiency.
-The only downside, technically, is that this one server process better not memory leak or crash, though even this can be handled by giving it a shepherd process which monitors it and makes sure it gets restarted if anything goes wrong, or after a certain number of requests are processed, etc.
+The only downside, technically, is that this one server process should not leak-memory or crash, though even this can be handled by giving it a shepherd process which monitors it and makes sure it gets restarted if anything goes wrong, or after a certain number of requests are processed, etc.

 ### So how does it work